Skip to content

 James 1:5

 Did you catch that?
-God gives wisdom generously.
+God gives wisdom *generously*.
 Not reluctantly.
 Not with conditions.
 Generously.
-That’s the kind of God we serve.

 After the Exam: Gratitude and Trust

+Whether you nailed it or struggled, there’s something important to do after every exam: thank God.
 Thank Him for getting you through it.
-Thank Him for His presence during the test.
+Thank Him for His presence.
 Thank Him for the opportunity to learn.
 And if you messed up?
 Thank Him that your identity isn’t based on your performance.

 “Thank You, God, for being with me through that exam.
 Whatever the results, I trust Your plan for my life.
 Help me learn from this experience.
 If I did well, let me celebrate with humility.
 If I didn’t do as well as I hoped, help me see where I can improve and trust that You’re still working everything for my good.
 Amen!”